slipmatio/devdocs/contributing/index.md

   - Tailwind Intellisense extension for TailwindCSS
 - Docker for running backend services
 - Gitlab Runner for local testing
+- Postman or some alternative (like Postwoman or Paw) for API development
+- ngrok for tunneling requests from the Web to your local machine
+- vue-devtools browser extension for developing and debugging Vue

 ## Coding Guidelines